juanmorschrott/fraud-detection/README.md

 ![hexagonal architecture](hexagonal-architecture.png)

+### Context

+We are worried about fraud in electricity readings, and we have decided to implement a suspicious reading detector.
+Some clients have phoned us suspecting some squatters have been tapping into their electricity lines and this is why you may find some extremely high readings compared to their regular usage.
+At the same time, we suspect some clients are tapping their building electricity lines and you may also find extremely low readings.

+As we all know, many systems in Spain are a bit old-fashioned and get some readings in XML and some others in CSV, so we need to be able to implement adaptors for both inputs.

+For this first iteration, we will try to identify readings that are either higher or lower than the annual average ± 50%.

 ## Layers

 Hexagonal Architecture was designed to make your software "pluggable".
 You should be able to make your pieces interact knowing nothing about each other.
 The user interaction could be a Rest endpoint and your data source could be a database or a file, it doesn't matter.